16 Jan 7 Habits for Highly Effective Digital Coaching

 6. Know how far you’ve come.
 And how far you’ve got to go.
 Continuous learning is a journey, so take the time to enjoy it.
 Monitor the available analytics: What changes have you noticed?
 How does this connect with your greater purpose?.
 If you’re using the Cognician platform, you can view real-time updates on your dashboard to help monitor your progress.
 Check in with your peers too – remember point 3.

 7. Be gritty.
 In Angela Lee Duckworth’s thought-provoking TED Talk on Grit: The power of passion and perseverance, she asserts that it’s grit, not talent, that determines whether a person will be successful in learning – and in life in general.
 So what does true grit look like?
 “Grit is passion and perseverance for very long-term goals.
 Grit is having stamina.
 Grit is sticking with your future, day in, day out, not just for the week, not just for the month, but for years, and working really hard to make that future a reality.
 Grit is living life like it’s a marathon, not a sprint,” says Duckworth.

 Why not take a gritty approach to your next online learning program, with a clear view of the long-term outcomes.
 Your future self will thank you.

-Find out how Cognician can help you to create a culture of engaged learning in your workplace.
+Find out how Cognician can help you to activate behavior change and create a culture of engaged learning in your workplace.
 Request a demo, we’d love to hear from you!